theCore-embedded/theCore/doc/sphinx/source/examples/htu21d-temperature-humidity-sensor.rst

 :External HW:       UART-to-USB converter attached to the USART2, HTU21D sensor

 HTU21D example shows how to read humidity and temperature samples using theCore.
+For more information about what this sensor does see the :ref:`theCore_HTU21D` page.

 ..
 STARTOF COMMON SECTION MARKER